faisalmemon/ios-crash-dump-analysis-book/examples/icdab_sema_crash_osx/ReleasingAnInUseSemaphore.md

 ### Semaphore Crash Lessons Learnt

-Manual Reference Counting should be avoided in modern application code.
+Manual Reference Counting\index{Objective-C!manual reference counting} should be avoided in modern application code.

-When crashes occur via runtime libraries, we need to go back to the API specification to find out how we are violating the API contract that resulted in a crash.
+When crashes occur via runtime libraries\index{software!runtime library}, we need to go back to the API specification to find out how we are violating the API contract that resulted in a crash.
 The Application Specific Information in the Crash Report should help focus our attention when re-reading the API document, studying working sample code, and looking into the detail level of the source code of the runtime library (when available).

-Where MRC code has been carried forwards from a legacy code base, a design pattern should be used to wrap the code that is MRC based, and offer a clean API into it.
-Then the rest of the program can use Automatic Reference Counting (ARC).
+Where MRC\index{Objective-C!manual reference counting} code has been carried forwards from a legacy code base, a design pattern should be used to wrap the code that is MRC based, and offer a clean API into it.
+Then the rest of the program can use Automatic Reference Counting\index{Objective-C!automatic reference counting} (ARC).
 This will contain the problem, and allow the new code to benefit from ARC.
 It is possible also to mark specific files as being MRC.
 The compiler flag option, `-fno-objc-arc`, needs to be set for the file.
 It is found within _Build Phases -> Compile Sources_ area of Xcode.

-If the legacy code does not need enhancement, it is best to leave it alone, and just wrap it with a facade API.
+If the legacy\index{software!legacy} code does not need enhancement, it is best to leave it alone, and just wrap it with a facade\index{software!facade} API.
 We can then write some test cases for that API.
 Code that is not actively updated tends to only give rise to bugs when it is used in new ways.
 Sometimes the staff with knowledge of legacy code has left the project, so making updates can be risky by less knowledgeable staff.

-It is great if legacy code can be replaced over time.
+It is great if legacy\index{software!legacy} code can be replaced over time.
 Normally a business justification is needed.
 One strategy is to break down a legacy module into smaller pieces.
 If this is done strategically, then one of the smaller pieces can be re-worked, with modern coding practices.
 It becomes a win-win when such a module is enhanced to solve a new customer need as well.